-In which praise is sung of the humanized landscape of the working countryside of the sort that sends tourists to Tuscany or England into raptures.
+In which praise is sung of the humanized landscape of the working countryside of the sort that sends tourists in Tuscany or England into raptures.
 The countryside of Illinois, alas, has been industrialized.
-The fields are massive, tidy, and bare—perfect for cultivation not by farmers but by massive machines.
+The fields are massive, tidy, and bare—perfect for cultivation by massive machines.

 The corn is well up now in central Illinois after a saving rain, and farm magazines are again offering advice to subscribers about how to solve the happy problem of selling another bumper crop.
 But the countryside is more than a corn factory.
 It is a place to live for something like a half-million Illinoisans, an environment, a refuge, an economic subsystem.
 It also—if one learns to read it right—is a record of geology's shaping hand on the landscape and of humans' more recent emendations.

 The countryside—Britain's, not Illinois'—is the subject of an interesting book by Keith Mossman (The Shell Book of Rural Britain, David & Charles, 1978).
 Mossman's subject is the landscape, crafts, and economy of rural England, Wales, and Scotland, but much of what he says is true of settled landscapes generally.
 "The countryside is not an artifact as a town is," Mossman observes in a passage as relevant to Sangamon County as to Staffordshire, "nor is it a manifestation of unaided nature.
 At its best it is the result of cooperation between man and his environment, achieved so slowly and patiently that the whole seems more of an organic growth than a construction."